How to Reset the Kill Switch on a Boat?

 Simply connect the Kill Switch cord to your boat.
 The end of the cord that connects to your boat can vary depending on the model of your boat.
 Usually, most of them have a button where you can clip the cord.

 The next step is to connect the cord to yourself.
-It’s best to clip the cord around your thigh as it doesn’t get in the way of your steering and is securely in place.
+It’s best to clip the cord around your thigh as it is securely in place and doesn’t get in the way of your steering.

 And that’s all there is to it.

-Keeping with the circuit analogy, the circuit needs to be completed for your engine to start running again.
+Keeping with the circuit analogy, the circuit must be completed for your engine to start running again.
 But, once a Kill Switch has been set off, how does one rest it?

 Well, there are two ways to go about this.